twindle-co/twindle/docs/TWINDLE.md

-# Why should you consider Twindle to read through Twitter thread?
+# Why should twitter users consider Twindle to read through Twitter thread?

 Before we dive into what Twindle aims to solve and why to consider Twindle as the first set of choices to read through informative threads on Twitter, let's take a look at the existing problem in reading through or following a long thread on Twitter.